Where to buy Colosseum tickets ? Admission and Price

 How to buy a Colosseum audio guide ?

-You can buy your Colosseum audio guide when you buy your ticket online.
+You can buy your Colosseum audio guide when you buy your ticket online (on this website).
 You’ll just pay €5,50 for the audio guide hire, and a €4 reservation fee.
 The audio guide prices are the same regardless of what ticket you have.

 If you don’t want to pay for your audio guide in advance, you can also pay for one when you arrive at the Colosseum, you’ll just need to queue at the Special Events desk.